mcanabrava/travel-dataset-exploration/README.md

 ![alt_text](./images/top10arrivals.png "Top 10 Arrivals")

 2. Although China and Germany are both in the top 10 countries in number of arrivals, they also have a significant number of departures, being under the top 5 outbound/inbound ratio countries with 2x and 3x more departures than arrivals, respectively.
-Kyrgyzstan deserves special attention and a follow-up investigation as it has the highest O/I ratio with a 5x difference from the Finland, in the second place.
+Kyrgyzstan deserves special attention and a follow-up investigation as it has the highest O/I ratio with a 5x difference to Finland, in the second place.
 What is going on with Kyrgyzstan?

 ![alt_text](./images/OIRatio.png "Top 5 Highest O/I")

-3. On the other hand, Taijikistan leads the Top 5 of Highest Arrivals/Departure ratios.
+3. On the other hand, Taijikistan leads the top 5 of Highest Arrivals/Departure ratios.
 Why are so few people departuring from the country?
 Would it be because of missing data, limited infrastructured, or political conditions?
 Dominican Republic, Croatia, and Portugal are not a surprise in this chart given the small size of these countries compared to their touristic popularity.

 ![alt_text](./images/IOratio.png "Top 5 Highest I/O")